 Furthermore, EAM software offers a range of features specifically tailored to the unique needs of the utilities sector.
 These may include:

 Enterprise Asset Management (EAM) software transforms utility operations by providing comprehensive oversight of infrastructure.
-Through its capabilities, utilities achieve superior asset management by utilizing preventive strategies and continuous system observation.
+Through its capabilities, utilities achieve superior asset management by utilising preventive strategies and continuous system observation.
 This enables timely interventions to mitigate risks before they escalate, thereby enhancing the operational lifespan of equipment and ensuring consistent service delivery.

 A strategic advantage of EAM solutions lies in their ability to streamline operational expenditure.
 By refining maintenance protocols and reducing unexpected disruptions, utilities can achieve significant cost reductions.
 Resource management is optimized, directing attention and efforts to areas necessitating the most immediate intervention, fostering an environment of operational efficiency across the board.